Women's Advocacy Group Award of Excellence

 The 1996 Olympic Gold Medal team has recently been inducted into the United States Olympic Hall of Fame.
 After the World Cup triumph, DiCicco served as the WUSA’s COO in 2001 and its Commissioner in 2002 and 2003, and the Chairman of the Re-launch committee in 2004.
 Most recently, DiCicco served as head coach of the U.S. Under-20 Women’s National Team, guiding the Americans to the 2008 FIFA U-20 Women’s World Cup championship in Chile.
 Before becoming the head coach of the U.S. National Team, DiCicco had served as the squad’s assistant coach since 1991, working with the goalkeepers during the USA’s triumph at the first FIFA Women’s World Cup in China in 1991.
 He also served as the goalkeeper and assistant coach for the 1993 Under-20 Men’s National Team at the 7th FIFA World Youth Championship in Australia.

 2007 - Charlotte Moran

-Lula Bauer and Louise Waxler present Charlotte Moran with the 2007 Women's Committee Award of Excellence.
+Lula Bauer and Louise Waxler present Charlotte Moran with the 2007 Women's Advocacy Group Award of Excellence.